Lazio to wear image of Anne Frank on shirts

 According to Italian newspaper Gazzetta dello Sport, Lotito has also promised that the club would organize an annual trip for 200 young fans to Auschwitz, where more than one million people were murdered in a Nazi concentration camp.

-Italian police is investigating Sunday's incident, and using the stadium's survelliance cameras, has identified 15 people, two of which are minors.
+Italian police is investigating Sunday's incident, and using the stadium's surveillance cameras, has identified 15 people, two of which are minors.
 All are possibly facing charges of incitement to racial hatred.

 Passage of diary to be read out